What's the Difference Between Fine Lines and Wrinkles?

 “Fine lines are early signs of wrinkle formation,” says Dr. Houshmand, “They are tiny skin creases that usually occur in the most expressive areas of your face, like around the eyes, mouth and forehead.”
-Do you furrow your brow, squint, or smile often?
-These repeated expressions with your face can cause creases or lines to appear over time.
-Dr. Houshmand explains that fine lines don’t necessarily have to be a sign of aging.
-In some cases, they can signify a lack of moisture in the skin due to other factors unrelated to aging, such as excessive sun damage.
-An important thing to keep in mind is that fine lines can eventually become permanent and transition into a deeper, more obvious groove like a wrinkle.
-As you age, your skin’s natural elasticity decreases, and as a result these lines in your skin may have a hard time bouncing back into position.
+If you furrow your brow, squint, or smile often, these repeated expressions with your face can cause creases or lines to appear over time.
+As you age, your skin’s natural elasticity decreases, and as a result, these lines in your skin may have a hard time bouncing back into position.

-Unlike fine lines, wrinkles are absolutely dependent on your age, and are often more noticeable than fine lines, Dr. Houshmand says.
-You can think of wrinkles as fine lines in the later stages of their life.
+Unlike fine lines, wrinkles are dependent on your age, and are often more noticeable than fine lines.
+“You can think of wrinkles as fine lines in the later stages of their life,” she says.
+An important thing to keep in mind is that fine lines can eventually become permanent and transition into a deeper, more obvious groove, like a wrinkle.
 Although everyone will get some sort of wrinkle formation on their skin eventually, there are certain measures you can take to lessen their appearance and help keep them at bay.

-As we mentioned earlier, a lack of moisture in the skin is a big factor in causing skin to crinkle up.
+Dr. Houshmand explains that fine lines and wrinkles don’t necessarily have to be a sign of aging.
+In some cases, they can signify a lack of moisture in the skin due to other factors, such as excessive sun damage.
 “As we age, our skin becomes thinner and drier,” explains Dr. Houshmand.
-Excessive sun exposure and free radical damage, too, can contribute to visible signs of aging such as fine lines and wrinkles.
+Excessive sun exposure and free radical damage can contribute to visible signs of aging.
 Natural aging, which results in skin losing its elasticity and bounce due to the passage of time, can cause wrinkles to form as well, and can contribute to fine lines transforming into wrinkles.